 Tips for buying a used car

-Buying a pre-owned vehicle is a great option when shopping on a budget.
-But there are some precautions to take into account – here are eight important tips to consider when buying a used car.
+Buying a used vehicle is a great option when shopping on a budget.
+But there are some precautions to take into account.
+Here are eight important tips to consider when buying a used car.

-However, while used car prices can be friendlier on your pocket, some pre-owned vehicles might have mechanical gremlins and body damage issues that are undisclosed by the seller, cautions the Automobile Association of South Africa (AA).
+However, while used car prices can be friendlier on your pocket, some pre-owned vehicles might have mechanical and body damage issues that are undisclosed by the seller.

 What to look for when buying a used car:

 If you’re looking at buying a used car, here are eight tips to help you: